M-Farag/task_tracker_cli/README.md

    - ` -u h` the flag -u is used to specify the unit of time for the duration of the task.
 The unit can be h for hours, m for minutes or s for seconds

 #### Without time tracking
+Using the flag `-l` will log the task to a flat file without time tracking

 - `ttc -n "task name" -d 1 -u h -l` - start a task
    - `ttc` is the CLI app name